phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 1902574
+#Number of Trump Tweets: 1903225
-#Number of Cruz Tweets: 805872
+#Number of Cruz Tweets: 806204
-#Number of Clinton Tweets: 532712
+#Number of Clinton Tweets: 532907
-#Number of Rubio Tweets: 487350
+#Number of Rubio Tweets: 487514
 #Number of Jeb!
-Tweets: 422213
+Tweets: 422452
-#Total Number of Tweets: 410814
+#Number of Sanders Tweets: 305114
-#Number of Sanders Tweets: 305003
+#Number of Carson Tweets: 149616
-#Number of Carson Tweets: 149588
+#Number of Kasich Tweets: 134418
-#Number of Kasich Tweets: 134390
+#Total Number of Tweets:
 #Current Stream Started at Sun Feb 14 17:43:35 MST
 ---
 ---